dotnet/orleans/README.md

 Nightly builds are published to https://dotnet.myget.org/gallery/orleans-ci .
 These builds pass all functional tests, but are not thoroughly tested as the stable builds or pre-release builds we push to NuGet.org

-To use Nightly builds you can add the MyGet feed with:
+To use nightly builds in your project, add the MyGet feed using either of the following methods:

 1. Changing the .csproj file to include this section: